JereKuusela/valheim-structure_tweaks/publish/README.md

 Each feature can be disabled from the config.

-- Objects with more than 10 000 000 000 000 000 000 (1E19) health fully ignore any damage (status effects are not applied and damage numbers are not shown).
+- Objects with more than 1E19 health fully ignore any damage (status effects are not applied and damage numbers are not shown).
+- Objects with more than 1E19 health can't be deconstructed (execpt by the creator).
+- Objects with more than 1E19 health ignore the structure support system.
 - Pieces without creator won't be directly targeted by the enemies.
 - Objects can be modified to be invisible.
 - Objects can be modified to remove interaction.
 - Objects can be modified to have no collision.
+- Portals can be modified to allow all items.
 - Object visual wear can be overridden.
 - Plant visual growth can be overridden.